grange85/everythings-swirling/_posts/2025-02-07-my-january-2025-in-film.md

 |_Japanese_|1|
 |_Hindi_|1|

-So that's over a third not in English, or silent.
+So that's over a third that are not in English, or are silent.

 |Decade|Count|Average rating|
 |:--|:--|:--|